GetLightBite/fruitfam/fruitfam/scripts/test_svm/README.md

 To remove a list of incorrect image urls from this list, run `python filter_images.py`.
 The list of images to filter out are in `exclude_images.json`.

-To form a mapping from image to current fruitfam components run `python filtered_image_to_fruitfam_component.py`
+To form a mapping from image to current fruitfam components, navigate to the top level of the repo and run `python fruitfam/scripts/test_svm/filtered_image_to_fruitfam_component.py`

 To test a trained SVM on a set of test images run `python test_svm.py`